MacareuxDigital/concretecms-backup-shell/README.md

 ## Set-up

+You need to have the server that allows to run the shell script.

 1. Add your server config in `concrete5-backup.sh`
 1. If you don't uncomment MYSQL_PASSWORD option, you will have to enter MySQL Password every time you run this script.
 1. Upload the `concrete5-backup.sh` to your server